ngxtension/ngxtension-platform/docs/src/content/docs/utilities/Operators/mapfilter.md

 ## Usage

-You can use it as a normal map operator, but with the ability to skip some values: returning undefined (explict or implict).
+You can use it as a normal map operator, but with the ability to skip some values: returning undefined (explicit or implicit).

 ```typescript
 import { from } from 'rxjs';